spotlightpa/poor-richard/content/news/2025-06-13-SPLBUCKETLIST0625.md

 - Unless a box specifically mentions our list, feel free to count destinations that don’t appear on it, so long as they fit the category and are located in Pennsylvania.
 Make sure you describe what the place is and what category you counted it toward.

 Once again, <a href="https://forms.gle/owckZv4BWFjC1YRw6">here is the form</a> to submit your bingo.
-Happy summer!
+Happy summer!<br/><br/><em>Correction, June 16, 2025: The day of the week for the July Wilkes-Barre concerts is Fridays.</em>